Monitor historical trends across a Site

 - In all Director deployments, sessions, failures, and logon performance trend information are available as graphs and tables when the time period is set to Last month (Ending now) or shorter.
 When the time period is chosen as Last month with a custom ending date or as Last year, the trend information is available as graphs but not as tables.

 - Grooming retention values of the Monitor Service control the trends data availability.
 The default values are available in Data granularity and retention.
-Customers on Platinum licensed Sites can change the grooming retention to their desired number of retention days.
+Customers on Premium licensed Sites can change the grooming retention to their desired number of retention days.

 - The following parameters in IIS Manager control the range of custom ending dates available for selection and can be customized.
 However, the data availability for selected dates depends on the grooming retention setting for the specific metric being measured.